esleyder1/eagleBotJS/service.txt

       msgNotFound: 'Message not found',
       msgUnknown: "Hello!
 It seems like my training makes me a little absent-minded sometimes 😅.
 How can I help you today?",
       optionsList: ["✅ Confirm", "📝 Modify"],
+      preferredLang: 'What is your preferred language for the conversation?',
       service: "Thank you for using our service.",
       servicesList: ["Taxi 🚕", "Food 🍔"],
       shareLocation: `Hello! *${userName}*, share your location from WhatsApp.`,